This post will be about the following shows:

 Those who know Rufus Sewell know that he is one of the best actors of our time.
 That is my opinion and I will defend it everywhere.
 Whenever I see that man I am amazed by how versatile he is.
 No matter what role you give him, he will nail it.

 In ELEVENTH HOUR, he plays Dr. Jacob Hood, a brilliant biophysicist.
 He is a bit like Sherlock Holmes, or Dr. House, with the difference that he is a gentle soul with a tendency to live in his own little world, in his head.
-He works as a science advisor for the FBI.
+He works as a science adviser for the FBI.
 By his side therefore is Special Agent Rachel Young, with the FBI, who is Hood’s personal handler.
-She is not only his bodyguards – because apparently in the past there have been attempts on his life – but also, you could say, his social skills.
+She is not only his bodyguard – because apparently in the past there have been attempts on his life – but also, you could say, his social skills.

 Together those two travel through the US to wherever they are needed because there are some biological or chemical outbreaks or other mysteries.
 Whenever it’s about possible bioterrorism, questionable experiments, or curious phenomena that seem to be natural, Hood and Young will investigate.